 Till the end of 2019 managed by Tony and Lucy Fitzjohn.

-The current owner Tanapa is planning to open the Rhino sanctuary for public from 2020.
+The current owner Tanapa and the Rhino sanctuary is open for public.

 Programme leaders: Tony and Lucy Fitzjohn

 Activities: Anti-poaching, monitoring, Environmental Education programme – Rafiki wa Faru

 Support: We focus on the new Environmental Education programme, Rafiki wa Faru, that links local schoolchildren with Tony Fitzjohn’s conservation efforts and on general Rhino Sanctuary maintenance